Photo Courtesy: Natural Diamond Council. Top: Platinum Ring; Bottom: 18k WG Ring

 Durability & Maintenance

 In comparison to platinum, white gold is harder, less malleable and less likely to bend but could be more prone to surface damage due to abrasion and metal stress - sometimes due to incorrect alloying.
-When white gold jewellery appears visibly scratched, the surface coating is usually etched away and the underlying metal becomes visible.
+When white gold jewellery appears visibly scratched, the surface coating is usually etched away and the underlying metal is exposed.

 White gold is more easily worked and fabricated than platinum, having a lower melting point and a less dense structure.
 Platinum fabrication requires experienced jewellers and higher working temperatures (1700°C).
 In addition, platinum craftsmen need more skill when resizing and repairing such pieces.